 - Grow your investments gradually.
 If you’re just starting off as an investor, consider starting slowly by investing a small amount of money in your trades at first.
 You can always get more aggressive with your investment approach later on.

 - Think long-term.
-If you’re trying to land the biggest possible gains from the Russell 2000 Index, a buy-and-hold approach could be a good idea.
+If you’re trying to land the biggest possible gains from the index, a buy-and-hold approach could be a good idea.
 If you’re going to try to buy and hold, make sure you analyse market conditions and you invest at a time when the market is looking bullish, as bear markets cause steep falls in the value of indices.

 3. Choose a platform to invest with

-The platform you use to invest in the Russell 2000 Index should depend on your particular investment priorities.
+The platform you use to invest in the index should depend on your particular investment priorities.
 The most popular venues for this type of investment are listed below:

 - Robo advisors.
 Robo advisors execute trades through the use of algorithms, keeping transaction costs relatively low.
 Though the trading is automated, some robo advisors will still allow you to discuss your investment strategy with a human being, providing yet another advantage.
 That said, robo advisors don’t usually offer the same level of investment guidance that a top financial advisor does.

 - Financial advisors.
 Financial advisors specialise in providing hands-on service and in-depth investment advice.
 They’ll review your financial goals, explain various investment options, and help you stay on track well after you’ve made your first trade.
 All of that customer service comes at a higher cost, though.
-This extra cost can sometimes be worth it, but seeing as investing in the Russell 2000 Index is a fairly straightforward process, it’s probably not worth the added expense in this case.
+This extra cost can sometimes be worth it, but seeing as investing in an index is a straightforward process nowadays, it’s probably not worth the added expense in this case.

 - Banks.
-Investing in the Russell 2000 Index with your bank gives you the convenience of keeping all of your financial ventures with one institution.
+Investing in the index with your bank gives you the convenience of keeping all of your financial ventures with one institution.
 The problem is banks tend to charge high fees, without providing the level of service that dedicated financial advisors offer.
 Those negatives will outweigh the convenience factor for a number of investors.

 What should I do now?

 If you’re ready to go, then simply log into your chosen platform’s website, decide the specific type of investment you want to make, then click buy.
-Once you’ve bought into the Russell 2000 Index, continue to monitor your investment, so you can make informed decisions about whether to hold or sell your investment depending on market conditions.
+Once you’ve bought into the index, continue to monitor your investment, so you can make informed decisions about whether to hold or sell your investment depending on market conditions.

 Try some of our investment courses for beginners